WebComponentsGuide/webcomponents.guide/learn/components/defining-a-component.md

 With your own class defined, any time the browser sees the defined tag, it will set it up using the associated class.

 To define a Custom Element, you can use the global `customElements` API.
-You won't need to include any JavaScript libraries to use `customElements` it's a global that already exists, like `console` or `localStorage`.
+You won't need to include any JavaScript libraries to use `customElements`, it's a global that already exists, like `console` or `localStorage`.
 There are two types of elements you can define:

 ## Autonomous Custom Elements